univrsal/obs-mpv/README.md

 ![screenshot](./screenshot.png)

 Things left to fix/address
-- Add support for playlists, currently it plays only one file
+- Maybe add option to load a custom mpv.conf file and the option to set mpv properties/settings
-- Add option to load a custom mpv.conf file and the option to set mpv properties/settings
+- Add option to set behavior for player when source is inactive
 - Audio control
     - MPV does not seem to offer any way of retrieving raw audio via a callback
         - On linux the source creates a jack audio capture and tells mpv to connect to it